Facebook virus on a rise with a new “Look what I found” scam in May 2022

 Although the scam seems to be over in 2017, we can’t guarantee that there won’t be similar ones, especially before summer 2018.
 Therefore, stay vigilant.
 Experts have already noticed Ray-Ban scammers attacking victims via email.

-Congratulations!
-Your profile has been selected by Facebook! virus.
-Users who encounter this fake pop-up in their browsers should realize that it does not come from the giant social media network, but rather from an adware program installed on their computers.
+Users who encounter Congratulations!
+Your profile has been selected by Facebook! fake pop-up in their browsers should realize that it does not come from the giant social media network, but rather from an adware program installed on their computers.
 The message typically reads:

 Congratulations!
 Your profile has been selected by Facebook!